lepenghuang/lepenghuang.github.io/_pages/about.md

 * The role of urban planning and development in economic development.
 {: style="margin-top: -0.6em; margin-bottom: 0em;"}

-* Urban economics:
-   * Spanning both the classic field and interdisciplinary applications.
-* Housing policy and markets:
-   * Leverage, frictions, and interactions.
-   * Recent market downturns in China.
-* Bottom-up and top-down methods in spatial matching:
-   * Bottom-up location choice, employing game theory.
-   * Top-down location allocation, employing operations research.
-   * Mechanism design, employing stable matching.
-* Urban studies and planning in a broad sense:
-   * The role of urban planning and development in economic development.

-<div style="margin-top: 2em;"></div>

 In the Spare Time
 ======
 I enjoy photography, a skill I cultivated in my undergraduate student organization of photography.
 Please see my [photos](https://hlpgallery.mysxl.cn/)!
 I also like pool, city walks, and League of Legends.
 I have been a good League of Legends ARAM player for eight years...